 Verbal Attack Patterns: “If You Really ….”

 Another one of the Verbal Attack Patterns has the form of “If you really ….”
 As in “If you really cared about your health, you wouldn’t eat junk food.”
 Presupposition: you don’t care about your health.

 Then there’s the infamous “If you really loved me, you’d ….”
 Presupposition: you don’t love me.

 True story: an older gentleman on a dating site fell in love with a supposed beauty in another country.
-Upon his arrival in that country, she texted him at his hotel and asked him to accept a package from someone in the lobby and then take it to another location.
-Since he had just arrived and was tired and wanted to go to bed – he had not even (!) met her yet – he texted back that he would do it in the morning.
+Upon his arrival in that country, she texted him at his hotel.
+She asked him to accept a package from someone in the lobby and then take it to another location.
+Since he had just arrived and was tired and wanted to go to bed.
+Note: he had not even (!) met her yet.
+He texted back that he would do it in the morning.